TrellixVulnTeam/swahilipython_SCMU/Doc/library/functions.rst

 .. rubric:: Footnotes

 .. [#] Note that the parser only accepts the Unix-style end of line convention.
-   If you are reading the code from a file, make sure to use newline conversion mode to convert Windows or Mac-style newlines.
+   If you are reading the code kutoka a file, make sure to use newline conversion mode to convert Windows or Mac-style newlines.